TanishBinMasum/pong-i-think/README.md

-# a simple pong game made with python and Tkinter
+# A simple pong game made with python and Tkinter

 We used tkinter to create ui, because idk if running pong on console would be very convenient, let alone possible.